- Deferment of Tuition/Fees Payment

 - Withdrawal from All Courses and Return of Federal Student Aid Funds

-If you have accepted your financial aid award on the student center and have enough aid to cover your fees, you are not subject to be dis-enrolled from your classes on published fee payment due date.
-However, if you have outstanding obligations from previous semester/s due to delayed financial aid disbursements, insufficient financial aid funds or over awards, you MUST pay any past due balance to keep your enrolled classes for current/upcoming semester. (see Bursar's Office Important Dates, under Student Services, select applicable term)
+If you were awarded scholarships/grants and/or have accepted your financial aid loan award on the student center, you are not subject to be dis-enrolled from your classes on published fee payment due date.
+However, if you have outstanding obligations from previous semester/s due to delayed financial aid disbursements, insufficient financial aid funds or over awards, you MUST pay any past due balance to keep your enrolled classes for current/upcoming semester. (see Bursar's Office Important Dates, under Student Services, select applicable term).
+To verify that you have received the Financial Aid deferment for the term enrolled, please view details under Holds in your Student Center to confirm .

 When all eligibility requirements have been fully met, authorized (awarded and accepted) financial aid funds for a given term are disbursed into the student's account at the beginning of each semester, or as they become available per semester.